lilyvo/Harry-Potter-Movie---Power-BI-reports/README.md

 Character dialogues for all 8 movies in the Harry Potter franchise, including additional information about each movie, its chapters, characters, places, and spells.

 **Revenue Report**
-- Total Revenue, Total Cost, Net Revenue and Margin is Net Revenue divided by **Dialogues Reports
+- Total Revenue, Total Cost, Net Revenue and Margin is Net Revenue divided by Cost

+**Dialogues Reports

 Which movie has the most lines of dialog?
 Is it also the longest movie?